Battery Glossary

 Gel Batteries

-A gel battery (also known as a "gel cell") is a VRLA battery with a 'gelified' electrolyte.
-Unlike a flooded wet-cell lead-acid battery, these batteries do not need to be kept upright.
-Gel batteries reduce the electrolyte evaporation, spillage (and subsequent corrosion issues) common to the wet-cell battery, and boast greater resistance to extreme temperatures, shock, and vibration.
-Chemically they are the same as wet (non-sealed) batteries except that the antimony in the lead plates is replaced by calcium.
+A gel battery is a VRLA battery with a 'gelified' electrolyte.
+Chemically they are the same as flooded batteries except that the antimony in the lead plates is replaced by calcium.